 The emotional reactions experienced around job loss are similar to the grief process.
 People who experience a sense of loss normally move through a series of emotional reactions or stages.
 The sequence by which individuals move through the stages may vary and stages may overlap.
-The twelve stages of the terminations/reemployment process are described on the next two pages.
+The twelve stages of the terminations/reemployment process are described below.

 Some people will experience a sense of relief.
-With unemployment benefits former employees sometime react as if they are on vacation and delay dealing with the reality of the situation.
-They also may experience relief if they were in a position or work environment with which they were highly dissatisfied.
-The termination may be viewed as a way out from an unpleasant situation.
+Some employees may delay dealing with the reality of the situation if receiving unemployment benefits.
+They also may experience relief if they were in a position or work environment with which they were dissatisfied.
+The termination may be viewed as a way out of an unpleasant situation.

 Individuals may feel numb when they first receive the news of their termination.

-Sometimes people do not believe they have been terminated, and they do not want to talk about their termination with family and friends.
+Sometimes people cannot face that they have been terminated, and they do not want to talk about their termination with family and friends.
 People may feel in a daze for a period of time.